Marieke answers 12 questions of Amsterdam Made.

 How do you see the future of your company?

-More and more people are becoming familiar with contemporary kakemonos and appreciating them.
+I see more and more people becoming familiar with contemporary kakemonos and appreciating them as valuable works of art.

 What makes your company unique?